Blackburn Buccaneer: Royal Navy

-The first production Buccaneer model, the Buccaneer S.1, entered squadron service with the Fleet Air Arm (FAA) in January 1963.
+The first production Buccaneer S.1, entered squadron service with the Fleet Air Arm (FAA) in January 1963.
 It was powered by a pair of de Havilland Gyron Junior turbojets, producing 7100 lbf of thrust.
-This mark was somewhat underpowered, and as a consequence, could not achieve take off if fully laden with both fuel and armament.
-A temporary solution to this problem was the "buddy system": aircraft took off with a full load of weaponry and minimal fuel, and would subsequently rendezvous with a Supermarine Scimitar that would deliver the full load of fuel by aerial refuelling.
-The lack of power meant, however, that the loss of an engine during take-off, or landing at full load, when the aircraft was dependent on flap blowing, could be catastrophic.
+This mark was underpowered and could not take off if fully laden with fuel and armament.
+A temporary solution to this problem was the "buddy system": aircraft took off with a full load of weaponry and minimal fuel, and would rendezvous with a Scimitar that would deliver the full load of fuel by aerial refuelling.
+The lack of power meant that the loss of an engine during take-off, or landing at full load, when the aircraft was dependent on flap blowing, could be catastrophic.

-The long-term solution to the underpowered S.1 was the development of the Buccaneer S.2, fitted with the Rolls-Royce Spey engine, which provided 40% more thrust.
+The long-term solution to the underpowered S.1 was the development of the Buccaneer S.2, fitted with the Rolls-Royce Spey engine, which provided 40 per cent more thrust.
 The turbofan Spey also had significantly lower fuel consumption than the pure-jet Gyron, which provided improved range.
-The engine nacelles had to be enlarged to accommodate the Spey, and the wing required minor aerodynamic modifications as a result.
+The engine nacelles had to be enlarged to accommodate the Spey and the wing required minor aerodynamic modifications.
 Hawker Siddeley announced the production order for the S.2 in January 1962.
 All Royal Navy squadrons had converted to the improved S.2 by the end of 1966.
-However, 736 Naval Air Squadron also used eight S.1 aircraft taken from storage to meet an extra training demand for RAF crews until December 1970.
+736 Naval Air Squadron also used eight S.1 aircraft taken from storage to meet an extra training demand for RAF crews until December 1970.

 South African Air Force

 In October 1962, 16 aircraft were ordered by the South African Air Force (SAAF), as the Buccaneer S.50.
 These were S.2 aircraft with the addition of Bristol Siddeley BS.605 rocket engines to provide additional thrust for the "hot and high" African airfields.
 The S.50 was also equipped with strengthened undercarriage, and higher capacity wheel brakes, and had manually folded wings.
 They were equipped to use the AS-30 command guided air-to-surface missiles.
 Due to the need to patrol the vast coastline, they also specified aerial refueling, and larger 430 gal underwing tanks.
 Once in service, the extra thrust of the BS.605 rocket engines proved to be unnecessary, and they were eventually removed from all aircraft.
-South Africa later sought to procure further Buccaneers, but the British government blocked further orders, because of a voluntary arms embargo on that country.
+South Africa later sought to procure more Buccaneers, but the British government blocked orders, because of a voluntary arms embargo on that country.